rancavil/slurm-cluster/gn/README.md

 ```

-NODENAME should be different on machines.
+NODENAME should be different on all involved machines.
 ```
 env NODENAME=1 bash launch_workder.sh